fab411/obsidian-desktop-entry/README.md

 </details>

-# Creating a Obsidian.desktop File for Application Shortcuts
+# Obsidian.desktop File for Application Shortcut

 ## About The Project